 dsTest supports both server emulation and client simulation for the Short Message Service (SMS) Mobile Application Part (MAP) Gd interface.
 Test Serving GPRS Support Node (SGSN) Gd interfaces in UMTS networks with our Gateway Message Service Center (GMSC) Emulator or use our emulator to test the Gd interface of an IP-CAN Short Message Gateway (IP-SM-GW).
 Use the Gd Interface application to simulate an SGSN or an IP-SM-GW generating MO short messages towards an IWMSC.
 Test a combination of Mobile Originated (MO) and Mobile Terminated (MT) messages in a mobile-to-mobile scenario.
 For more information regarding how to use dsTest for MAP functional and compliance testing, see our page on Conformance Testing.
-MAP is specified in 3GPP TS 29.002.

 The Gd interface application implements the following 3GPP Mobile Application services: